readingcapital/readingcapital.github.io/volume-1/chapter-01-commentary.md

 to express its value character in coat, well then coat is not the definite expression of value.[^4]

-> Similarly, the specific, concrete, useful kind of labour contained
+> 156:2 Similarly, the specific, concrete, useful kind of labour contained in
-> in each particular commodity-equivalent is only a particular kind of
+> each particular commodity-equivalent is only a particular kind of labour and
-> labour and therefore not an exhaustive form of appearance of human
+> therefore not an exhaustive form of appearance of human labour in general.
+It
-> labour in general.
-It is true that the completed or total form of
-> appearance of human labour is constituted by the totality of its
+> is true that the completed or total form of appearance of human labour is
-> particular forms of appearance.
-But in that case it has no single,
+> constituted by the totality of its particular forms of appearance.
+But in that
-> unified form of appearance.
-(157)
+> case it has no single, unified form of appearance.

 The labours that produced the respective commodities in the equivalent form do not stand for labour as such by the same argument as above.